Sean Smith (cornerback): 2016

 On March 10, 2016, the Oakland Raiders signed Smith to a four-year, $40 million contract that includes $20 million guaranteed and a signing bonus of $5 million.
 The contract included an option for the Raiders to opt-out of the agreement after the 2017 season.

 Head coach Jack Del Rio named Smith and David Amerson the starting cornerback duo to begin the 2016 season.
 In Week 2, Smith collected a season-high five solo tackles during a 35–28 loss against the Atlanta Falcons.
 The following week, he made three combined tackles, a pass deflection, and made his first interception as a part of the Raiders off a pass by quarterback Marcus Mariota in a 17–10 victory at the Tennessee Titans in Week 3.
 He was inactive for the Raiders' Week 9 victory against the Denver Broncos after injuring his shoulder the previous week.
 He finished the season with 40 combined tackles (33 solo), 11 passes defensed, and two interceptions in 15 games and 15 starts.
-Pro Football Focus gave Smith an overall grade of 83.4 and ranked him 17th among all qualifying cornerbacks in 2016.

 2017

 Defensive coordinator Ken Norton Jr. retained Smith and Amerson as the starting cornerbacks to start the season, ahead of T. J. Carrie and Gareon Conley.
 Smith was inactive for the Raiders' Week 2 victory against the New York Jets due to a shoulder injury.
 Head coach Jack Del Rio benched him in favor of rookie Gareon Conley after a poor performance against the Baltimore Ravens in Week 5.
 He was a healthy scratch for their Week 6 loss to the Los Angeles Chargers the following week.
 On December 17, 2017, Smith recorded three solo tackles, two pass deflections, and intercepted two pass attempts by quarterback Dak Prescott during a 20–17 loss to the Dallas Cowboys in Week 15.
 In Week 17, he collected a season-high six solo tackles in the Raiders' 30–10 loss at the Los Angeles Chargers.
 Smith finished the 2017 season with 34 combined tackles (32 solo), four pass deflections, and two interceptions in 14 games and 14 starts.
-Pro Football Focus gave Smith an overall grade of 73.1, which ranked 75th among all qualifying cornerbacks in 2017.

-2018

-On March 12, 2018, the Oakland Raiders released Smith, forgoing the last two-years on his contract.
+On March 12, 2018, the Raiders released Smith, forgoing the last two-years on his contract.
 The Raiders released him prior to his guilty plea of felony assault.

 Smith was suspended for the remainder of the 2018 season by the NFL on November 28, 2018.
 He was reinstated from suspension on March 19, 2019.